TheSignPainter98/vex/docs/src/installation.md

 <!---->
 <!-- Use this option if snaps are unavailable on your system. -->
 <!---->
-Assuming that [cargo][cargo] is installed, open a terminal and run the following—
+Assuming that [cargo][cargo] is installed, open a terminal and run the following---
 ```bash
 cargo install --git https://github.com/TheSignPainter98/vex
 ```